iwhite90/ScalaForTheInterested/chapters/Section05.md

 And that's it for this chapter!
 Well done, you've made great progress in learning the building blocks of Object Oriented Programming.
 You know how to create objects, how to give them attributes that may or may not be allowed to change, and how to use methods to describe the behaviour of and change the state of objects.
 This is exactly how a computer game might track and update the state of characters.
 You'd probably have an object representing the player's character.
 Some of the player's attributes might not change, such as its walking speed, or the image used to display it, so these could be modelled using `vals`.
 Others will need to change throughout the course of the game, such as the amount of health it has, or the number of coins it has picked up, so these would be `vars`.
 And the state of the player would be updated by calling methods on the player object.
 For instance, you can imagine a `def takeDamage(x: Int)` method that would update the player's health.
 There are a few more concepts to learn before you can make that big budget role playing game, but you're well on your way!

-Try writing a `Player` object with some health that you can take from and add to using methods.
+### Practice

+Try writing a `Player` object with a health attribute.
+Add a method called `heal` which will take an Int and add this to the health, and another method called `takeDamage` which will also take an Int but decrease the amount of health.
+Write a test class first to describe the behaviour and make sure it works as you expect.

 [Next chapter](Section06.md)